-Bachelor of Engineering (Honours) (Electrical Engineering)
+Bachelor of Electrical Engineering with Honours

 - 1. Graduates who are employed in the Electrical Engineering related fields. - 2.
 Graduates who are innovative, pursue continuous career development, and participate in society related activities. - 3.
-Graduates who have leadership qualities, ethical values and awareness in sustainability issues.
+Graduates who have leadership qualities, ethical values and awareness in sustainability issues

-Bachelor of Engineering (Honours) (Mechatronic Engineering)
+Bachelor of Mechatronic Engineering with Honours